opis/docs/closure/4.x/objects.md

 [`__serialize() / __unserialize()`](https://www.php.net/manual/en/language.oop5.magic.php#object.serialize)
 magic methods.
 Treat closures and other objects just like they are serializable, we'll do the rest.

+In the next example you can safely omit `__serialize` and `__unserialize` methods, the code will still work.
+However, we recommend implementing them as a best practice.

 ```php
 use Opis\Closure\Serializer;